speculatedotfun/SpeculateX/README.md

 - **Max Price Jump:** Prevents manipulation by limiting how much a single trade can move the price (Default: 15%).
 - **Staleness Checks:** Markets won't resolve if Oracle data is older than 1 hour.
-- **Admin Timelock:** Manual overrides require a 2-day delay for transparency.
+- **Admin Timelock:** Router upgrades/admin actions are timelocked on production-like deployments (Testnet script uses timelock=0 for convenience).

 ### Multi-Network Support